World Indigenous Games: History

-The WIN Games were first proposed at a global conference of aboriginal leaders in 1977 by Wilton Littlechild, a 50-time provincial, regional, national and international champion who has been inducted into seven sports hall of famer.
+The WIN Games were first proposed at a global conference of aboriginal leaders in 1977 by Wilton Littlechild, a 50-time provincial, regional, national and international champion who has been inducted into seven sports halls of fame.
 Littlechild advocated for the event for about 40 years and met with a lot of resistance (lack of support from government, financial restraints), until the games finally came to life in 2015.
 More than 2,000 athletes and cultural delegates participated in the first WIN Games, which were considered a cultural success despite the event being chaotic and disorganized.

 The World Indigenous Games grew from the Brazilian Indigenous Peoples Games.
 There have been 12 editions of the national games, during which approximately 1,500 athletes took part.
 The World Indigenous Games, also known as the Indigenous Olympics, is similar to any other Olympic Games.
 It started with a variety of sports, traditional opening and closing ceremonies and indigenous participants from all over the world.

 Historical Body Paint – Body painting is an ancient tradition that carries deep meaning and value for its people.
 The art contains a high-spirited significance to the Indigenous people and is thus the reason why they must wear body paint during the games.
 It is a sign of respect for their land and represents all their people in one.
 Different designs represent different family relationships, social position, tribe, ancestors and tracts of land.
 For example, B. Spencer states that in Arnhem Land the people decorate the bodies of young boys for initiation ceremonies.
 They are painted in tribe/clan totems on the upper body and thighs.
 Every little detail has a meaning and represents something.
 This comes down to the design, the colour, the placing of design and who it is put on to.